ogrodnek/s3-simple/readme.md

 This project is a simple java library for connecting to Amazon S3.

-It's the s3-shell code taken from: <http://developer.amazonwebservices.com/connect/entry.jspa?externalID=138&categoryID=47>
+It's the s3-shell sample code from Amazon (no longer seems to be available from the AWS Sample code site).

 And a Java Base64 class taken from:
 <http://iharder.sourceforge.net/current/java/base64/>